Artificial Intelligence

 Gaining great insights from small datasets

-While almost all research on few-shot learning is done exclusively on images, PNNL researchers have shown success in other data types, including text, audio, and video.
+While almost all research on few-shot learning is done exclusively on images, researchers at PNNL have shown success in other data types, including text, audio, and video.
 This has greatly expanded our AI capabilities beyond traditional, publicly available image datasets and allows researchers to quickly build machine learning models using small amounts of user-classified training examples

 Sharkzor, for example, combines human interaction with machine learning techniques to allow classification using just five to 10 images—far fewer than the hundreds or thousands needed for traditional deep learning.